Is Jesus the only way?

 Why this lands so hard

-In most modern cultures, "all paths lead to God" is the position you can hold without anyone thinking you are arrogant.
-It feels generous; it feels humble; it lets everyone keep their tradition.
+In most modern Western cultures, "all religious paths lead to the same place" is the position you can hold without anyone thinking you are arrogant.
+It feels generous.
+It feels humble.
+It lets everyone keep their tradition.
 The Christian claim is the opposite of generous in that sense, and it does feel arrogant on first hearing.

 If Jesus' claim is false, it is worse than arrogant — it is one of the most damaging claims ever made.
 If it is true, it is not arrogant — it is the most generous claim ever made, because it puts within reach of every person a way home that does not depend on their virtue, their tribe, or their luck.